 Once you can understand words, people around you made a deep impression on your subconscious with everything they said about you.
-Even before words, you're absorbing emotional associations e.g. if someone frowns at you or pulls a scary face.
-If you hear your mum crying whilst dad is talking loudly to her.
 If people close to you repeatedly gave negative opinions such as that you were bad, stupid, clumsy then you could not help but subconsciously accept their low opinion of you.

 Suggestions don't even have to be said, they can be implied.
 For example, a father who came home late and didn't give enough attention was implying the suggestion "you're not worthy enough of my attention", despite whatever (if any) valid reasons he may have had.
 A mother who seemed to favour a sister was accidentally offering the suggestion "you're not as good as your sister" even if the sister was much younger and needed extra attention.

 Bear in mind that these examples are simply to show the power of suggestion, and not to imply blame on those who brought you up - people do the best they can with what they know and the resource they have - just as you are doing now.
-I don't need to tell you that as adults, we are all responsible for ourselves.
+As adults, we are all responsible for ourselves.

-This kind of childhood conditioning though affects your whole outlook right through your adult life.
+This kind of conditioning affects your whole outlook right through your adult life.
 Most adults are ignorant of the destructive influence of negative suggestion - their minds have adapted to cushion the negative impact, with beliefs such as "this is just the way it is", or "that's just who I am".
 Others find ways to cope with the anxiety, emptiness or low self-esteem by searching for external stimuli to thrill, escape into, or distract.
 Others still reach a level of self-awareness where the inner being shouts "I know there is more than this!" and reaches the all-important point of being ready for change.